OAEC Wildlands – Fuels to Flows Demonstration Site

 We began a new permitting process for forest thinning and gully repair on-site in 2021.
 Negotiating the “green tape” for these permits, the first in the State for such work, helped create more streamlined pathways for future restoration projects here at OAEC and elsewhere.
 In 2023, we submitted this monitoring report on OAEC’s Watercourse Restoration Project, including great before-and-after shots of gully stuffing, as part of the watercourse stabilization permit compliance for the North Coast Regional Water Quality Control Board and the California Department of Fish and Wildlife.

 The report helps convey the scope and scale of our Fuels to Flows work at the OAEC Demonstration Field Campus and has served as a blueprint for other land managers to attain permits to do watercourse restoration work.
-The relevant agencies are now fast-tracking these projects with fewer costs and burdensome conditions as they see the positive impacts and relatively low risk of this work.
+We continue to work with the relevant agencies on how best to streamline the permitting of these projects, as they see the positive impacts and relatively low risk of this work.
 Monte Rio Regional Park was our first major partner to replicate our permits and increase the pace and scale of applying these beneficial practices.
 This is all key to our Vision & Strategy for change to not only Demonstrate, Educate, and Train, but also critically, to Change the Rules.